oneibmcloud/devops-tutorial-1/README.md

-# DevOps toolchain sample application
+# DevOps toolchain sample application and tutorial

-[DevOps](https://en.wikipedia.org/wiki/DevOps ) promises to improve both development and operational efficiencies while enhancing partnership with customers.
-More than doing the same things faster, DevOps relies on establishing a good delivery pipeline spanning from ideation to implementation to monitoring.
-The DevOps toolchain sample application can get you started.
-It will create a new project in [IBM DevOps Services](https://hub.jazz.net ), build the application, deploy it to [IBM Bluemix](https://bluemix.net ) and lay the foundation for test, scale and operations.
+[DevOps](https://en.wikipedia.org/wiki/DevOps) is a methodology that aims to improve development and operational efficiencies while enhancing partnership with customers.
+DevOps is more than doing the same things faster; it establishes a good delivery pipeline from ideation to implementation to monitoring.

+To start working from a DevOps approach, use the DevOps Tutorial Application project.
+You'll get a project in [IBM&reg; Bluemix&trade; DevOps Services](https://hub.jazz.net) that is built by using the latest tools, deployed to [IBM Bluemix](https://bluemix.net), and has the foundation for test, scalability, and operations.

-The application is a simple Node.js [Express 4](http://expressjs.com/ ) sample you can extend to implement your new offering today.
-This sample code is used in the [DevOps toolchain tutorial](https://www.ibm.com/devops/method/tutorials/tutorial_cloud_native) which provides a guided experience through configuration of a toolchain that can be used for development of cloud native applications in IBM DevOps Services and IBM Bluemix.
-The various stages of the pipeline may require IDs, trials, or subscriptions to independent service offerings.
-The tutorial includes an explanation of how to get and use IDs for each service.
+The application is a simple Node.js [Express 4](http://expressjs.com/) sample that you can extend.
+This sample code is used in a [tutorial] https://www.ibm.com/devops/method/tutorials/tutorial_cloud_native) that explains how to configure a toolchain to use for development of cloud native applications in IBM DevOps Services and IBM Bluemix.

+To set up and run certain stages of the pipeline, you might need to register for other tools or services.
+The tutorial guides you through those details.

-The sample is made available under the terms of the MIT license (see the license file).
-Any open source software included in the sample are made available under the terms of their respective open source licenses.
+Use of the sample application is governed by the terms of the MIT license (see the license file).
+Any other open source software included in the sample is made available under the terms of their respective open source licenses.